Munawwar/redicache/README.md

 const fetchHomePage = async () => {
   // code to fetch CMS home page if it is not in cache already
   // and then return it.

+  // note that if you return nothing (undefined), then library will not
+  // cache it. you need to send back a non-undefined value for caching.
 };

 const cacheKey = 'cms::homepage'; // good practice to namespace it, since redis is global